 Why do we need a spiritually healthy heart?
 Heart wholeness promotes the light of Christ shining like a beacon in a dark world.

-Keep your heart with all vigilance, for from it flow the springs of life.
-Proverbs 4:23 ESV
+Watch over your heart with all diligence, For from it flow the springs of life.
+Proverbs 4:23 NASB

 Other Great Posts in the Thriving in Christ Series: